Bees or Flies? How to Identify Common Garden Bugs

 Just because it buzzes doesn’t mean it’s a bee.
 You may be surprised to learn just how many other garden bugs masquerade as bees, including moths, beetles and the real masters of disguise, flies.
 We have a tendency to think of flies as garbage-infesting, picnic-harassing, bloodsucking pests.
 But actually, most flies are big allies in the yard and garden.
 Take a look at these bee look-alikes, and find out why they really are good bugs for your garden.

 It pays to mimic bees.
 After all, they can sting to defend themselves, and potential predators know this.
 Birds quickly learn to associate bold patterns of black and yellow, white or red with trouble.
 Of course, no fly can actually sting, but flies gain protection by looking like they can.
+Check out the top 10 flowers that attract bees.

 The most common bee mimics are the hoverflies, members of the Syrphidae family, which resemble small bees or wasps like yellow jackets.
 Some even sound like wasps, with the frequency of their wing beats matching that of their stinging counterparts.
 They are garden friendly, helping to pollinate flowers and eat aphids.
+Learn 5 easy ways to help the bees.

 The Asilidae family’s robber flies are excellent mimics of bumblebees.
 Instead of visiting flowers, they perch on foliage, twigs or the ground, and then scan the sky overhead.
 When another insect flies over, the robber fly zooms off to grab the victim and then returns to its perch.
 This fly family, too, helps control some of the less desirable garden insects.

 Bee flies, also called “wanna-bees,” are in the Bombyliidae family.
 Their hairy bodies are delicate and can go bald quickly during their brief lives as adults.
 Many bee flies have a long proboscis that looks much like a mosquito’s bloodsucking snout.
 No worries, though—bee flies are harmless and feed on flower nectar.
+Check out beneficial bees you want in your garden.

 Feather-legged flies in the Tachinidae family really take their disguise to the next level with fake pollen baskets on their hind legs.
 As adults, they may pollinate flowers; as larvae, they are parasitic on stinkbugs and squash bugs.
 These flies are certainly good bugs for your garden!

-Identifying Garden Bugs: Is it a bee or is it a fly?
+Is it a bee or is it a fly?
 Look for these characteristics when trying to tell bees from flies.
 Don’t be afraid to get close.
 Foraging bees are too intent on what they’re doing to bother with you, and flies have no stingers at all.

 Bees have two pairs of wings, whereas flies have only one set.
 But since the forewings and hind wings of bees are usually connected, they may appear to have only one pair.